Updated November 19, 2019.

 - Pros: Flavored condoms can enhance oral sex.
 “Flavored condoms now come in some surprisingly tasty flavors and are useful for fellatio,” Cavanah says.
 “Want to try banana split, island punch, or mint chocolate?”

 - Cons: Both are generally considered safe, but only not all glow-in-the-dark condoms are actually FDA-approved.
 To be extra safe, you may want to consider these gag gifts or novelty items rather than reliable protection.

 - What it Means: A polyurethane pouch with flexible rings on either end that’s inserted into the vagina before intercourse.

 - Pros: It allows women the opportunity to share responsibility for protection.
 It also helps reduce the risk of HIV and other STIs.

-- Cons: It’s slightly less effective than the male condom at preventing pregnancy and usually more expensive (about $4 each compared to about $1-$1.50).
+- Cons: It’s slightly less effective than the male condom at preventing pregnancy and usually more expensive.

 Don’t Forget the Lubricant